US to hold trade talks with Taiwan, island drills military

-HUALIEN, Taiwan (AP) — The U.S. government will hold talks with Taiwan on a wide-ranging trade treaty in a sign of support for the self-ruled island democracy China claims as its own territory.
+HUALIEN, Taiwan (AP) — The U.S. government on Thursday announced trade talks with Taiwan in a sign of support for the island democracy China claims as its own territory, prompting a warning by Beijing that it will take action if necessary to “safeguard its sovereignty.”

-The announcement Thursday comes after Beijing held military drills that included firing missiles into the sea to intimidate Taiwan following this month’s visit by U.S. House Speaker Nancy Pelosi, the highest-level member of the U.S. government to visit Taiwan in 25 years.
+The announcement comes after Beijing fired missiles into the sea to intimidate Taiwan after U.S. House Speaker Nancy Pelosi this month became the highest-ranking American official to visit the island in 25 years.

+Chinese President Xi Jinping's government criticized the planned talks as a violation of its stance that Taiwan has no right to foreign relations.
+It warned Washington not to encourage the island to try to make its de facto independence permanent, a step Beijing says would lead to war.

+“China firmly opposes this,” said Ministry of Commerce spokeswoman Shu Jueting.
+She called on Washington to “fully respect China's core interests.”

-Meanwhile, Taiwan's military held a drill Thursday with missiles and cannon simulating a response to a Chinese missile attack.
+Also Thursday, Taiwan's military held a drill with missiles and cannon simulating a response to a Chinese missile attack.

 President Joe Biden’s coordinator for the Indo-Pacific region, Kurt Campbell, said last week trade talks would “deepen our ties with Taiwan” but stressed policy wasn’t changing.
 The United States has no diplomatic relations with Taiwan, its ninth-largest trading partner, but maintains extensive informal ties.